kappapiana/reveal.js/markdown/bolzano.md

 ## Reuse

-* Tools and processes to make sure you offer simple and complete lincensing information
+* Tools and processes to make sure you offer simple and complete licensing information
 * <https://reuse.software/>